ManicodeSecurity/CloudSec-Azure/005-Data-Storage/README.md

+# Lab 5 - Data Storage
+In this lab we will create a simple data storage location in Azure and apply security controls around it.

 ## Task 1.
 Create a Storage Account
 An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
 We first need to create a Storage Account before storing any files in Blob or File-based storage.
 ```